 TETRACYCLINE DOES NOT INDUCE FLUORESCING BIOMARKER IN HAIR.

-Specimens: Seven hairs from Maine raccoons that had tested positive for tetracycline biomarker, and one hair that tested negative, were analyzed to detect the presence of tetracycline fluorescence.
+Specimens: Seven hairs from Maine raccoons that had tested positive for tetracycline biomarker, and one hair from a specimen that tested negative, were analyzed to detect the presence of tetracycline fluorescence.

 Results: No part of any hair in any of the 8 specimens showed tetracycline fluorescence.